Intermittent Fasting 101 – How to Start Burning Fat

 A short and intense workout circuit or intervals can do wonders 2-3x a week, and then your attention should be on how you eat (80% of your results are there after all).
 After that, just go be active however you enjoy in life…or in short “go play”!

 *Important Disclaimer: IF is intended only for healthy adults.
 I am NOT a doctor/nutritionist/dietitian nor has anything said here been approved by the FDA for treatment of any disease (see site terms for full disclaimer).
 Everything above is for informational purposes only.
-If you choose to use intermittent fasting, it is of your own free will and you assume all the risk.
+Use at your own risk.

 **Mattson MP, Wan R. Beneficial effects of intermittent fasting and caloric restriction on the cardiovascular and cerebrovascular systems.
 J Nutr Biochem.
 2005 Mar;16(3):129-37